|Nutritional Guidelines (per serving)|

 PB&J oats are the perfect combination of your favorite sandwich flavors with the best meal of the day!
-There is absolutely no cooking required, which makes this recipe delicious and easy!
+Like other overnight oats, there is absolutely no cooking required, which makes this recipe delicious and easy!
 It is perfect for winter months when you want a hearty breakfast and for summer months when the last thing you want to do is to turn on a stove or oven!

 - 3/4 cup of milk (cow's, almond, coconut, or soy)